e-clearing-net/OCHP/OCHP.md

- parking-garage     |  multistorey car park underground-garage |  multistorey car park, mainly underground parking-lot        |  a cleared area that is intended for parking vehicles, i.e. at super markets, bars, etc. other              |  none of the given possibilities unknown            |  parking location type is not known by the operator
+ parking-garage     |  multistorey car park underground-garage |  multistorey car park, mainly underground parking-lot        |  a cleared area that is intended for parking vehicles, i.e. at super markets, bars, etc. private 			|  located in private or corporate grounds, not immediately accessible by the public other              |  none of the given possibilities unknown            |  parking location type is not known by the operator